John Proctor Is the Villain

-John Proctor is the Villain is a stage play written by American playwright Kimberly Belflower.
-The play is a revisionist take on the American classic play The Crucible by Arthur Miller, centering on a group of modern-day high school students and their interpretation of the historical events the play is based on.
+John Proctor Is the Villain is a stage play written by American playwright Kimberly Belflower.
+It is a revisionist take on the classic American play The Crucible by Arthur Miller, centering on a group of modern-day high school students and their interpretation of the historical events the play is based on.

 Summary

-John Proctor is the Villain is set in a high-school classroom in a small, rural Georgia town in 2018.
+John Proctor Is the Villain is set in a high-school classroom in a small, rural Georgia town in 2018.
 Carter Smith is the English teacher for several 11th-graders—the straight-A student Beth, the new transfer student Nell, the wealthy girl Ivy, the pastor's daughter Raelynn, the slightly awkward Mason, and Raelynn's boyfriend Lee.
 Mr. Smith assigns the students the play The Crucible, the protagonist of which is John Proctor, who was convicted of witchcraft during the Salem witch trials.
 Beth forms the school's feminist club, with Mr. Smith as its sponsor.
 Tensions rise when Raelynn's estranged friend Shelby returns to school after a prolonged absence.
 During the semester, Ivy's father is accused of sexual harassment during the #MeToo movement, a source of controversy in the small town, causing her to withdraw from the club.
 Lee tries to repair his relationship with Raelynn (having cheated on her with Shelby).
 Miss Gallagher, the school's guidance counselor, mediates various issues between Mr. Smith and the students.
 Over the course of the year, the class discusses The Crucibles themes of power, gender inequality, and female sexuality.
-In a tense class period, Shelby loudly disagrees with Mr. Smith's insistence that John Proctor is a good man, and announces to everyone that she had been having sexual intercourse with Mr. Smith over the last year.
+In a tense class period, Shelby loudly disagrees with Mr. Smith's insistence that John Proctor is a good man, and announces that Mr. Smith had been sexually abusing her over the last year.